 Daniel McKaraher was highly respected in the community; his reputation hardly fit the image that Rosanna created of his being a “debaucher” and a thief.
 Some sources state that Daniel had been a freedom fighter in Ireland, and was forced to emigrate for political reasons shortly before the American Revolution.
 He fought with Washington’s troops, and endured the cold winter at Valley Forge.
 After the war, he became active in political affairs and with the Masonic brotherhood, serving for many years as treasurer of Philadelphia’s Grand Lodge.

-It is curious that throughout the decade of the 1790s, the Mermaid tavern (the name might have changed by then) continued to operate under the nominal ownership of “Susanna Hammill (widow), innkeeper,” while city directories located her husband at his house and blacksmith’s forge at Third and Union.
+It is curious that throughout the decade of the 1790s, the Mermaid tavern (the name might have changed by then) continued to operate under the nominal ownership of “Susanna Hammill (widow), innkeeper,” while city directories located her husband at his house and blacksmith’s forge at Third and Union (now Delancey) Streets.
 Moreover, Daniel McKaraher’s account books, on file at the Historical Society of Pennsylvania, show that as late as 1807 he was paying for two separate pews at the Presbyterian Church—one for himself and another for the “Widow Hammil.”
 These are possibly indications that the marriage of Daniel and Susanna was one of common law, and not officially recorded by the state or recognized by the church.